-These 10 price reductions constitute what is called the pocket price waterfall, or the series of discounts from the manufacturer to the customer.
-The pocket price waterfall details the depth of each price break as the product makes its way to a buyer for the pocket price, which step by step reduces the revenue a company keeps from each sales transaction.
+These 10 price reductions constitute what’s called the pocket price waterfall, or the series of discounts from the manufacturer to the customer.
+The pocket price waterfall details the depth of each price break as the product makes its way from the manufacturer to the customer.
+Each price break during this waterfall reduces the revenue a company keeps from each sales transaction.

 To achieve those results, the company pursued a three-fold strategy.
 It raised prices for the least resistant customers and lowered prices for more sensitive ones.
-Finally, Tech-Craft gradually lessened discounts across the waterfall in areas that didn’t negatively impact retailer buying habits.
+Finally, Tech Craft gradually lessened discounts across the waterfall in areas that didn’t negatively impact retailer buying habits.

-Some businesses use more sophisticated pricing strategies such as demand-based pricing that leverages algorithms to adjust prices upward in peak buying times, and vice versa in troughs.
-Expect to spend more on Friday evening in Los Angeles on an Uber fare than you would on Tuesday morning in Los Alamos.
+Some businesses use more sophisticated pricing strategies such as demand-based pricing that leverages algorithms to adjust prices upward in peak buying times and downward during times of low sales.
+Expect to spend more on an Uber fare on Friday evening in Los Angeles than you would on Tuesday morning in Los Alamos.

 Cost-plus pricing is a pricing method that takes a supplier or manufacturer’s total cost of a good, and then adds a percentage of profit margin to that base figure.
 Tiered pricing shows how offering greater product quantities or service upgrades can positively impact a business’s top-line revenue.
 Let’s explore each of these further.

 When a business chooses a pricing method, they usually choose one of the following two paths: a model in which a seller pockets a flat-dollar amount from selling a unit of merchandise, and a scenario in which a business slaps a fixed percentage of profit on top of the cost of the good.
 Cost-plus pricing aligns with the latter focus in that a business totals all fixed and variable costs of a good or service and then adds a set profit margin.
 Let’s say, for example, that you add a profit margin of 30%.